xiaoxiae/videos/18-lopt/SCRIPT.md

 Pause here and see if you can figure out what it means geometrically in terms of this visualization.

 Since the objective function is also linear, it defines a direction in which its value increases.
-To solve the problem, all we then have to do is move in this direction and record the last intersection, which is the optimum (in our case, $1000$ Kgs of potato seeds and $4000$ Kgs of carrot seeds, bringing the total profit to $8000$ dollars.
+To solve the problem, all we then have to do is move in this direction and record the last intersection, which is the optimum (in our case, $1000$ Kgs of potato seeds and $4000$ Kgs of carrot seeds, bringing the total profit to $8000$ dollars).

 And, surprisingly, that's all there is to linear programming -- we want to find the value of real variables that are subject to linear inequalities and that maximize a linear function.